 As a Microsoft Partner and CSP, a requirement is to have automated billing systems and accounting systems in place to keep a record of transactions and send out invoices.
 While the line between the two different systems has blurred in recent years, billing automation and accounting systems still serve two different purposes and require a software decision.

 Today, we’ll review the differences between automated billing and account systems in order to help cloud businesses build efficiency.

-The Differences Between Accounting And Billing Systems
+The Differences Between Automated Billing Systems and Accounting Billing Systems

 Most accounting systems allow users to create manual invoices, which can handle the needs of the typical smaller business.
 However, a cloud service provider bases its billing and invoicing on more complex information such as customer provisioning, pro-ration, license tiers, and discounts.

 While this information can be manually compiled, doing so consumes significant time that could be better spent elsewhere in your business.
 That’s where a billing automation system comes in.